John Topham (photographer): Exhibitions

-A show of Topham's work called "Memory Lane: 1933 - 1950: The work of photographer John Topham" was first shown in the Impressions Gallery in York in 1982, supported by the Arts Council of England.
+A show of Topham's work, called Memory Lane: 1933 – 1950: The Work of Photographer John Topham, was first shown in the Impressions Gallery in York in 1982, supported by the Arts Council of England.
 His work is described as justly famous for the way it captures the moment.
-In 2009, it was re-displayed in the TopFoto Gallery in Edenbridge, Kent and is now on permanent exhibition at the gallery.
+In 2009, it was re-displayed in the TopFoto Gallery in Edenbridge and is now on permanent exhibition at the gallery.

-In 2013 John Topham will be the subject of a BBC documentary for The One Show.